isabella232/media-analytics.en-1/help/media-collection-api/mc-api-timelines/mc-api-timeline-1.md

 ## VOD, pre-roll ads, pausing, buffering, viewing content to the end

-The following diagrams illustrate the playhead timeline corresonding to the timeline of a user's actions.
+The following diagrams illustrate the playhead timeline and the corresonding timeline of a user's actions.
 The details for each action and its accompanying requests are presented below.

 ![](assets/va_api_content.png)